canada-ca/design-system/mandatory-templates/topic.md

 </section>
 <section>
      <h2 id="research">Policy rationale</h2>
-     <p>This template is a mandatory element of the Content and Information Architecture Specification.</p>
+     <p>This template is a mandatory element of the Canada.ca Specifications.</p>
      <ul>
           <li><a href="https://www.canada.ca/en/treasury-board-secretariat/services/government-communications/canada-content-information-architecture-specification/mandatory-elements.html">Mandatory elements of the design system</a></li>
      </ul>